 10 Top-Rated Hiking Trails in Santa Barbara

-Wildlife sightings are an added bonus.
-Along the coast, clifftop trails offer spectacular views of the Pacific, where you can see harbor seals basking in secluded coves, and if you're lucky, glimpse dolphins and even whales not far from shore.
+Wildlife sightings are an added bonus on Santa Barbara hikes.
+Along the coast, clifftop trails offer spectacular views of the Pacific, where you can see harbor seals basking in secluded coves, and if you're lucky, dolphins and even whales not far from shore.
 Hiking trails also lace the Santa Barbara Botanical Gardens, though access requires an entry fee.
-From easy family-friendly hikes through sycamore-studded canyons to challenging summit climbs, Santa Barbara is a hiker's haven.
-Before you hit the trails, be sure to take plenty of water and keep an eye out for poison oak.
+Wherever you hike, make sure you stick to the marked trails, and keep an eye out for poison oak.

-1. The Douglas Family Preserve
+2. The Douglas Family Preserve

 Known by long-time locals as the Wilcox property, the 70-acre dog-friendly Douglas Family Preserve is one of the most rewarding of Santa Barbara's easy hikes.
-Named for its movie star donor, Michael Douglas, and his father, Kirk, this much-loved trail is a favorite with dog owners because it's one of the few areas in Santa Barbara where their furry friends are allowed to roam off leash in designated areas.
+Named for its movie star donor, Michael Douglas, and his father, Kirk, this much-loved trail is a favorite with dog owners because it's one of the few areas in Santa Barbara where your furry friends are allowed to roam off leash in designated areas.

 3. The Coastal Vista Trail: Carpinteria Bluffs Nature Preserve

 From the harbor seal rookery, the trail continues to the coastal salt marsh, through Tar Pits State Park, past eucalyptus trees and scenic ocean lookouts with views to some of the Channel Islands: Anacapa, Santa Cruz, and Santa Rosa.
 Plein air artists often prop up their easels along this stretch to capture the gorgeous views.
 Birding is also popular—the salt marsh is home to more than 200 species.
 Bring binoculars to spot the wildlife.

 4. Cold Spring East Fork